owlbarn/tutorial/book/distributed/README.md

 We focus on two common metrics in evaluating barrier strategies: the step progress and accuracy.
 We use the training of a DNN as an example, using a 9-layer structure used in the Neural Network chapter, and for the training we also use the MNIST handwritten digits dataset.
 The learning rate has a decay factor of $1e4$.
-The network strucuture is shown below:
+The network structure is shown below:

 ```
 let make_network () =